near-x/near-cookbook/src/near_cli.md

 #### MainNet

+You need to run `storage_deposit` first to register the receiver account on Banana contract `berryclub.ek.near`

 ```bash
 near call berryclub.ek.near storage_deposit '{"account_id": "linus.near"}' \
 --account-id robertyan.near --amount 0.025
 ```

+Then you can send some tokens to the receiver

 ```bash
 near call berryclub.ek.near ft_transfer \